howsoai/platform-installation-examples/README.md

 The examples should work in any kubernetes cluster, but to make them easy to work with locally, examples using [k3d] are provided.
 The OpenShift examples should use a [CodeReady Containers](https://developers.redhat.com/products/codeready-containers/overview).
 Checkout the [prereqs](prereqs/README.md) for more details.

+All paths are relative to the root of this repository.

 ## Licensing Note
 MinIO is used at the default s3 object store with Howso Platform.
 For production deployments ensure you have a valid license for MinIO.